Check out Matt's book!

 Meeting options can be access during the webinar as well.
 This allows the presenter to control the lobby and admit attendees to the webinar.
 They can manage attendee’s roles such as promoting an attendee to presenter.
 This is helpful if an attendee has a technical question during the event - they can use their mic and video to ask their question so everyone can hear it and the presenter can answer.
 Presenters can also manage the settings for allowing attendees to unmute, allowing meeting chat, and allowing reactions depending on the requirements of the webinar.

 Organizers can download the webinar registration at any time.
 In the Excel file you’ll find registration page views and a detailed list of participants.
 Currently, there are no options to manage registrations prior to the webinar such as deleting a registration or preventing a registered user from attending.
 Organizers can manually approve or reject attendees by using the lobby feature to prevent users from attending but this adds additional responsibilities as the event gets underway.
-Also, there’s no option to customize the registration form with branding, themes, or layouts.

 Finally, webinars cannot be associated with Teams channel meetings.